The ultimate guide to board meeting agendas

 9. Use dashboard reports

-These summary style reports can graphically represent and summarise key data.
-Make sure that the dashboard reports are measuring the items that represent the real health /real impact of the organisation.
+These summary-style reports can graphically represent and summarise key data.
+Make sure that the dashboard reports measure the items that represent the real health / real impact of the organisation.
 While it should cover operational and financial matters, don’t forget to include key people measures like culture, satisfaction, staff and safety matters.
-Trend information, and succinct commentary from management can also be integrated into Dashboard reports to make them more useful for Directors.
+Trend information, and succinct commentary from management can also be integrated into dashboard reports to make them more useful for directors.

 10. Use leading indicators not lagging indicators